Hello World

 Create a Godot project

-We assume a Godot version of 4.1 or later.
+To use godot-rust, you need Godot version of 4.1 or later.
 Feel free to download the latest stable one.
-You can download in-development ones, but we do not provide official support for those, so we recommend stable ones.
+You can download in-development versions, but we do not provide official support for those, so we recommend stable ones.

 Open the Godot project manager and create a new Godot 4 project in the godot/ subfolder.
 Add a Sprite2D to the center of a new scene.
 We recommend that you follow the Official tutorial and stop at the point where it asks you to create a script.